MarcinLoj/Jira-time-logger/readme.md

 > If you omit date, app will treat it as you were working today, and it will log time based on current day + month.

-## If time will log correctly, info will be logged to the console: \"Request 201 Created\", otherwise properly error will be displayed.
+### If time will be logged correctly, info will be displayed in console: \"Request 201 Created\",
+### otherwise properly error will be displayed.